 - Executive summary of your application in PDF format

-- PDF format of the scanned copy of the acknowledgment letter from your bank where your application was submitted
+- PDF format of the scanned copy of the acknowledgement letter from your bank where your application was submitted

 - Scanned copy of your means of ID.
 The acceptable ones are drivers license, data page of international passport, NIN or National ID card, Voters Card.

-4) Click on the “submission button” and a submission slip will be generated upon.
+4) Click on the “submission button” and a submission slip will be generated.
 It contains your ID Number, make sure to keep it for reference

 That’s it, you’re in for PPP CBN NGN5billion single-digit loan